-TESTIMONY OF THE HONORABLE RAY GARRETT, Jr., CHAIRMAN, SECURITIES AND EXCHANGE COMMISSION, BEFORE THE SUBCOMMITTEE ON HUD-SPACE-SCIENCE-VETERANS, OF THE HOUSE OF REPRESENTATIVES COMMITTEE ON APPROPRIATIONS, ON THE SECURITIES AND EXCHANGE COMMISSION'S FISCAL 1975 BUDGET ESTIMATE
+TESTIMONY OF THE HONORABLE RAY GARRETT, JR., CHAIRMAN, SECURITIES AND EXCHANGE COMMISSION, BEFORE THE SUBCOMMITTEE ON HUD-SPACE-SCIENCE-VETERANS, COMMITTEE ON APPROPRIATIONS, UNITED STATES SENATE, ON THE SECURITIES AND EXCHANGE COMMISSION'S FISCAL 1975 BUDGET ESTIMATE

-March 19, 1974
+May 13, 1974

-Mr. Chairman and members of the Committee, it is a pleasure for me and my fellow Commissioners to be here with our staff to discuss with you the planned activities and the financial requirements of the Securities and Exchange Commission for the fiscal year beginning next July 1.
+Mr. Chairman and members of the Committee, it is a pleasure for me and my fellow Commissioners to be here with members of our staff to discuss with you the planned activities and the financial requirements of the Securities and Exchange Commission for the fiscal year beginning next July 1.

 My prepared statement outlines some of our accomplishments and problems during the past fiscal year, where we stand today, our outlook for the next fiscal year and our additional financial requirements for the next year.
-Rather than read that statement this morning, which I understand will be made part of this Subcommittee's record, I should like to summarize, very briefly, some of the highlights of our current position, plans and financial needs.
+Rather than read that statement this morning, which I understand will be made part of this Subcommittee's record, I should like to summarize some of the highlights of our current position, plans and financial needs.

-Before I do that, however, on behalf of the Commission, I want to express formally our appreciation to this Subcommittee for its extraordinarily understanding and perceptive treatment of our budget request last year.
-Your Subcommittee recommended, and the Congress eventually authorized, the funds to provide 204 necessary positions above our request for this fiscal year.
+Before I do that, however, on behalf of the Commission, I want to express formally our appreciation to this Subcommittee for its especially understanding and perceptive treatment of our budget request last year.
+Your Subcommittee recommended, and the Congress eventually authorized, the funds to provide 204 positions above our request for this fiscal year.

-As a result, for the current year, 1974, we have received an appropriation of \$34,207,000, and a supplemental appropriation of \$2,427,000 for the pay increases of January 7 and October 14, 1973, for an estimated total of \$36,454,000 - - funds which provide us with an authorized staff of 1,919.
+As a result, for the current year, 1974, we have an estimated total of almost \$36.5 million - - including a pending supplemental appropriation for pay increases - - funds which provide us with an authorized staff of 1,919.